 Necessities, such as food and clothing, have often been the targets of protectionist trade policies.
-Often driven by security concerns, the ability to maintain self-sufficiency in these areas was a priority of many nations.
-The WTO and the 1994 GATT began to address these areas, providing temporary and provisional safeguards to transition to a more liberal trade areas.
+Often driven by security concerns, maintaining self-sufficiency in these areas was a priority of many nations.
+The WTO and the 1994 GATT began to address these areas, providing temporary and provisional safeguards to transition to more liberal trade areas.

 The Doha Round in 2001 pressed on developing countries to liberalize these areas so that developing nations could more easily enter the stream of international trade.
-While Article 20 of GATT provided for religious and health and safety reasons, this is not permitted to be used as a restraint of trade methodology.
+While Article 20 of GATT provided for religious, health, and safety reasons, this is not permitted to be used as a restraint of trade methodology.

-Additionally, as Genetically Modified Food (such as golden rice) began to move mainstream, nations used GMO restrictions as a health concern to block trade in GMO foods under Article 20 of the GATT.
-While no scientific basis for a health restriction on GMO has yet been found, it is being invoked by the EU and opposed by the US, Canada and Argentina on scientific grounds.
-The SPS (Sanitary and Phytosanitary Agreement) and TBT (Technical Barriers to Trade) Agreements were developed to help define processes and goals for moving past these trade tactics – and it remains an issue.
+Additionally, as Genetically Modified Food (such as golden rice) began to the mainstream, nations used GMO restrictions as a health concern to block trade in GMO foods under Article 20 of the GATT.
+While no scientific basis for a health restriction on GMOs has yet been found, it is being invoked by the EU and opposed by the US, Canada, and Argentina on scientific grounds.
+The SPS (Sanitary and Phytosanitary Agreement) and TBT (Technical Barriers to Trade) Agreements were developed to help define processes and goals for moving past these trade tactics, which remains an issue.

 Since the Uruguay Round, the developed countries have moved slowly to lift tariffs and subsidies.
-The US, for example, continues to provide agricultural subsidies in excess of $25 Billion annually.
-The US and EU have tied the reduction of tariffs to “fair trade” elements, such as the use of sustainable farming techniques, environmental protections and food security measures under the WTO SPS Agreement as reasons to slow liberalization with developing nations.
+For example, the US provides over $25 billion in agricultural subsidies annually.
+The US and EU have tied the reduction of tariffs to “fair trade” elements, such as sustainable farming techniques, environmental protection, and food security measures under the WTO SPS Agreement, as reasons to slow liberalization with developing nations.

-the GATT 1947 Treaty, Article 11, provided for a carve out of many areas of agriculture, making the original GATT rules predominantly applicable to manufactured goods.
-Article 16 provides a carve out for “primary products”, often interpreted as agricultural goods.
-So, while the period from 1947 to 1994 saw significant liberalization of industrial trade, agricultural trade remained distorted, and in fact became more so, as decolonialization created new dynamics in international trade around developing nations looking to trade their way into development sing their natural resources – including agriculture. the failure of the 1947 GATT led many of the newly independent nations to not join the agreement, and was one of the significant pressures driving the Uruguay Round.
+The GATT 1947 Treaty, Article 11, provided a carve-out of many areas of agriculture, making the original GATT rules predominantly applicable to manufactured goods.
+Article 16 provides a carve-out for “primary products,” often interpreted as agricultural goods.
+So, while 1947 to 1994 saw significant liberalization of industrial trade, agricultural trade remained distorted.
+It became more so as decolonization created new dynamics in international trade around developing nations looking to trade their way into development using their natural resources – including agriculture.
+The failure of the 1947 GATT led many of the newly independent nations not to join the agreement and was one of the significant pressures driving the Uruguay Round.

 Punta del Este Declaration